webpack-contrib/istanbul-instrumenter-loader/README.md

 ### with `Babel`

-You must run the instrumentation as a post step
+You must run the instrumentation as a pre step

 **webpack.config.js**
 ```js